Logo Amsterdam University of Applied Sciences - link to home page

 Programme structure

-You will be part of a small group of students (ca. 20-30) from at least six countries.
-You will share and compare experiences, strengthen your professional identity and enhance your cultural understanding.
+You will study in a small international group (about 20–30 students from at least 6 countries).
+Together, you will exchange experiences, develop your professional identity and improve your intercultural understanding.

 Year 1